-The Peterborough Utilities Commission (PUC) is a municipal services board for the City of Peterborough which has ownership and full command and control of the municipal drinking water system, including the treatment plant, storage and pumping facilities, trunk and distribution water mains and individual water services up to the private property line.
-Water meters within the buildings, used as consumption measurement devices for billing purposes, are also owned by the PUC.
+The City of Peterborough has ownership and full command and control of the municipal drinking water system, including the treatment plant, storage and pumping facilities, trunk and distribution water mains and individual water services up to the private property line.
+Water meters within the buildings, used as consumption measurement devices for billing purposes, are also owned by the municipality.

-The Peterborough Utilities Commission shall establish service levels and expectations by means of:
+The City of Peterborough shall establish service levels and expectations by means of: